Synonyms: Vivimind™, Tramiprosate, NC-531, homotaurine, 3-APS

 Approved for: None

 Alzhemed was designed as an anti-amyloid therapy.
 It is a patented variant of the amino acid taurine, which is reported to inhibit the interaction of Aβ with endogenous glycosaminoglycans and thereby prevent β-sheet formation.
 This drug originated in a screen for low-molecular-weight molecules that mimic glycosaminoglycans and can therefore antagonize the interaction of Aβ with endogenous glycosaminoglycans.
-Glycosaminoglycans have been shown to promote Aβ aggregation and plaque stability (Gupta-Bansal et al., 1995) has been proposed to interfere with amyloid fibril formation and deposition into plaques.
+Glycosaminoglycans have been reported to promote Aβ aggregation and plaque stability (Gupta-Bansal et al., 1995), and Alzhemed has been proposed to interfere with amyloid fibril formation and deposition into plaques.

 - Gervais F, Chalifour R, Garceau D, Kong X, Laurin J, Mclaughlin R, Morissette C, Paquette J. Glycosaminoglycan mimetics: a therapeutic approach to cerebral amyloid angiopathy.
 Amyloid.
 2001 Jul;8 Suppl 1:28-35.
 PubMed.